kinecosystem/kin-sdk-android/kin-sdk/README.md

     @Override
     public void onResult(TransactionBuilder transactionBuilder) {
-    	// Get a signerKey from the master account, this is necessary in order to later add the
+    	// Get a signerKey from the master account.
+This is necessary for adding the
-	// master account as a signer in the controlled account SignerKey signerKey = Signer.ed25519PublicKey(KeyPair.fromAccountId(masterAccount.publicAddress));
+	// master account as a signer for the controlled account later on.
+	SignerKey signerKey = Signer.ed25519PublicKey(KeyPair.fromAccountId(masterAccount.publicAddress));
-        // getting a transactionBuilder from the controlled account RawTransaction linkingTransaction = transactionBuilder
+        // Getting a transactionBuilder from the controlled account RawTransaction linkingTransaction = transactionBuilder
 	    .setFee(100)
 	    .setMemo("account linking")